felixgirault/cakephp-essence/README.md

 Essence for CakePHP
 ===================

-A plugin to use the [essence](https://github.com/felixgirault/essence "Essence on github") library within controllers.
+A plugin to use the [essence library](https://github.com/felixgirault/essence "Essence on github") within controllers.

 Installation
 ------------

-Just clone this repo into the Plugin/Essence directory of your application.
+Just clone this repo into the Plugin/Essence directory of your application, or install the plugin via composer.

 Configuration
 -------------